draupnir-cryptotool/draupnir/README.md

 To login

-- Scan the following wr code onto google authenticator(you will need to download it from the app store onto your phone)
+- Scan the following qr code onto google authenticator(you will need to download it from the app store onto your phone)
 - username: bat@man.com
 - password: password
 - enter the otp from google authenticator